 Hopefully by this time you’ve made some SMARTER goals for your business and for yourself personally.
 We hope you take this opportunity to dream big, have fun, and set some tremendous goals.
-If you haven’t seen our post about setting goals for the year, we encourage you to check it out and see how you can set SMARTER goals for yourself and your business in 2016:
+If you haven’t seen our post about setting goals for the year, we encourage you to check it out and see how you can set SMARTER goals for yourself and your business.

 - S – Specific – The better you know your objective, the easier it will be to attain it.

 - M – Measurable – Can the results be measured and compared to the goal?